Women in Pakistan: Dress

 Evidently, the purdah for Muslim upper- and middle-class women in India and later Pakistan, both in the form of gender segregation as well as the veil, fell out of fashion due to women's active mobilization in the anticolonial struggle for independence.
 The anti-colonial independence movement in the Muslim world was dominated by secular modernists, who considered women's liberation as a natural part of a modernized and revitalized Muslim world, and by the 1930s, Muslim upper-class women had started to appear unveiled.

 Women and girls in Shadadkot, north-west Sindh, Pakistan.

 During the Islamization policy of Muhammad Zia-ul-Haq in 1977–1988, women were directed to veil, and although no law of general compulsory veiling was introduced, women who appeared on state Television as well as women employed by the Federal Government were forced to veil.
 These regulations were repealed after the fall of Zia-ul-Haq.

 The most common female dress is the shalwar kameez with a shawl called dupatta.
 The shawl is draped over the shoulders and sometimes over the head, usually for prayer.
 Most women wear very baggy trousers however more westernised girls have made it less baggy and tight.
 Upper and middle-class women in towns wear burqas over their normal clothes in public.

 The burqa is the traditional way of pardah in Pakistan.
 It is typically a tent-like garment worn over the ordinary clothes and is made of cotton or breathable materials.
-Many middle-class women wear a two-piece burqa which is usually black in color but sometimes navy blue or dark red.
+Many middle-class women wear a two-piece burqa which is usually black in colour but sometimes navy blue or dark red.
 It consists of a long cloak and a separate headpiece with a drop-down face veil.
 Some educated urban women no longer wear the burqa.
 The burqa is also not worn by rural peasant women who work in the fields.
 In rural areas only women wear burqas or shawls are from landlord/elite families.